-Be careful when making an international trade mark application as they can be an expensive and technical process.
-It is important to weigh the commercial viability of making a potentially expensive application, versus mitigating the risk of trade mark infringement in overseas markets.
+Be careful when making an international trade mark application as they can be an expensive (find out more about international trademark costs here) and technical process.
+It is important to weigh the commercial viability of making a potentially expensive application, versus mitigating the risk of trademark infringement in overseas markets.

 Also, other countries (such as the USA) have much more aggressive and litigious intellectual property dispute resolution processes than that in Australia.
 Accordingly, we strongly recommend that you engage legal advice with experience in this area prior to making any international trade mark applications.
 It’s best to be aware of your rights and obligations before taking any steps towards registering your trade mark overseas.

 If you intend to sell your products or services internationally, getting international trademark protection can be a valuable brand investment.

 “Ian and his team have been invaluable in assisting me with my terms and conditions.
 He’s my in-house lawyer and go-to guy for tricky legal situations.”